plankp/Rulesets/README.md

 ## What is this?

-It is similar to a lexer and parser generator in many ways, except you also use it to match an sequence of (or singular) basic Java objects.
-You can check if any object responds to a selector (has field or method with the specified name).
+It is similar to a lexer and parser generator in many ways, except you can also use it to match a sequence of (including singular) Java objects.
+You can check if the object responds to a selector (has field or method with the specified name).
 Checking if the object is subclass or parent class is also allowed.
 The objects that support equality-based matches are limited to:

 *  Null
 *  Integers
 *  Doubles
-*  Characters / List of Characters
+*  Characters
 *  Strings
-*  Object Array / Collection
+*  Array / Collection
 *  Epsilon, a made up object detonating the end of data sequence

 In addition, Integer, Doubles, Characters and Strings support relative comparisons.